Welcome to online CS290 Web Development! (Some links only-available to registered students)

 We will have several sessions available each week from Week 1 to Week 10.
 Office hour is the best time to get instant and detailed feedback on your code.
 Make good use of them and get the most from it.
 If none of the time slots work for your schedule, let us know and we can make accommodations.
 For TAs' email address, office hour time, and link, please check the Start Here - Instructor Information & Communication Policy in the Start Here module.

-All of the course discussions will happen on Piazza.
+All of the course discussions will happen on Ed.
 We are watching the forum every day.
 Sometimes, if the question is not about the assignment requirements, we will hold our answers for a while to involve more students in the discussion.
-You are always encouraged to post on Piazza and participate in the discussions.
-Students who make contributions to the discussions on Piazza will get extra credit at the end of the term.
-Please sign yourself on the Piazza forum (Links to an external site.).
+You are always encouraged to post on Ed and participate in the discussions.
+Students who make contributions to the discussions on Ed will get extra credit at the end of the term.
+You can access Ed by following this link.

-We will use Slack officially in this course as well.
-We will be watching the course Slack channel and answer your questions in a timely way.
-The workspace of this course on Slack is class-cs290-401-w21.
-For more information about Slack, please check Start Here - Slack How To.
+We will use Teams officially in this course as well.
+We will be watching the course Teams channel and answer your questions in a timely way.
+You can access Teams by clicking the link in the course navigation to the left.
+For more information about Teams, please check Start Here - Teams How To.

 Physical copies exist if you prefer and can be ordered from Amazon.
 There will be required reading from this book along with programming exercises.